Shark tagging with Conservation International Indonesia

 Shark tagging ain’t no ‘man-only’ task

 As the father of a little girl, It was a privilege to witness the all-female team at work tagging.
-While Dr. Erdmann and his team led the operation, it was the women on board who took the lead when he and his team were off performing research in another area.
+While Dr. Erdmann and his team led the operation, it was the women on board who took the lead when he and his team were off performing assessments in another area.
 These women exhibited fearlessness, confidence and utter capability as they tagged one of the Thresher sharks in Dr. Erdmann’s absence.

 Speaking of feminine power, one of the fisherman shared a touching moment in his experience when he caught a shark that was pregnant.
 He said it was heartbreaking because he could feel the sadness of this female shark and saw what looked like tears in her eyes.
 He decided to let her go.

 One of the highlights for me on this journey was being present when Dr. Erdmann found an unidentified fish; a small gobie.
 It might have been slight in size, but how many people on the planet have witnessed the discovery of a new species?
 I feel honored to have been a part of that.

 Discovering a new species of fish in Alor

 The adventure lasted 7 days and the work now is to find a way for local fishermen to stop hunting thresher sharks yet provide the equivalent nourishment for their families.
 One idea is to create a marine protected area and appoint these fisherman as the rangers to protect it.
 The connection this community has to the sea and the environment is something very special indeed.